-Put it in a cardboard box with air holes in a quiet and warm place, and phone Wildlife Haven Rehabilitation Centre.
+Put it in a cardboard box with air holes in a quiet and warm place, and call Wildlife Haven Rehabilitation Centre.

 If the parents are nearby, leave them alone.
 If you suspect abandonment, monitor for a few hours.
 If no parent can be found nearby, call Wildlife Haven Rehabilitation Centre.

-Other mammals includes woodchucks, muskrats, beavers, bats, foxes, coyotes, etc. Do not attempt to handle the animal due to rabies risk.
-Contact Wildlife Haven Rehabilitation Centre for advice.
+Other mammals includes woodchucks, muskrats, beavers, bats, foxes, coyotes, etc. Do not attempt to handle the animal due to rabies risk and call Wildlife Haven Rehabilitation Centre.

 It is normal for fawns to be sitting alone in a field, as the mom only stays with the fawn at feeding time, so leave the fawns alone.
-Only if the mom is known to be dead, call Manitoba Conservation at 204-945-5221.
+Only if the mom is known to be dead, contact your local Sustainable Development office.